Introducing oCX, the New, AI-Generated CX Metric

 Whenever a company is seeking to evaluate the quality of its customer experience, nothing is more important than the opinions of the customers who actually have the experience.
 This is why virtually all metrics designed to measure CX quality today are derived from surveys administered directly to customers.

-But oCX, or “Observational Experience,” is a metric that accurately gauges the quality of a company’s customer experience without using a survey at all. oCX is based on an AI-powered technology that identifies and analyzes the judgments of individual customers about the customer experience, as these judgments are made known through the unsolicited text comments made to friends and others in social media, or on review sites, or via other online mechanisms.
+But oCX, or “Observational Customer Experience,” is a metric that accurately gauges the quality of a company’s customer experience without using a survey at all. oCX is based on an AI-powered technology that identifies and analyzes the judgments of individual customers about the customer experience, as these judgments are made known through the unsolicited text comments made to friends and others in social media, or on review sites, or via other online mechanisms.
 In essence, oCX is capable of accurately measuring the quality of a company’s customer experience based on simply observing the opinions rendered by its customers “in the wild,” so to speak.

 Using AI tools to decode the sentiments and emotions behind written-text comments, oCX predicts the response that each observed customer would likely have provided had they been asked to rate their own “likelihood of recommending to a friend,” on a scale of 0 to 10, as shown in the “Sample Reviews” box, below.
 With these individual ratings, oCX then computes an NPS-like score that has been shown to be a very accurate representation of the actual score the business would have achieved with a survey, if it had fielded one.